 Here are 10 Ways You Can Keep Your Hens Protected if You Choose to Free Range

 Get a Rooster.

 There is no denying a rooster lives up to his duty!
 So many times our Rooster has told all the girls a sky predator is lurking, they run under my husband’s work van or the porch and he is the only one out- defending his ladies.

 The Rooster will allow all the hens to eat the treat he has found before he takes a peck!
 Well, I suppose he makes up for it by mounting who ever when ever right!

 Have a place for your flock to hide

 It is so important to have a place for your birds to be able to hide.
 A big Raspberry bush, trees, cars, porches.
 It all helps when a hawk is roaming the sky.
-This is a life saver when it comes to keeping our chickens safe.
+This is a big help when it comes to keeping our chickens safe.
 They are able to scatter quickly in multiple places while having a safe place to hide.

 Have your flock securely locked up at night.